mgtron278/gemini_chat/readme.md

 ---

-# Chat PDF with Gemini LLM - Surya Guttikonda
+# Chat PDF with Gemini LLM - Surya Guttikonda.

 This project allows users to interact with PDF documents using Gemini Large Language Model (LLM) through a Streamlit interface.
 Users can upload PDF files and ask questions related to the content of the PDF, and the system will provide answers based on the context of the documents.